Refine Results

 Program SMART Broiler

-Matching Funders Tyson Foods, Fielddale Farms, Amazon
+Matching Funders McDonald’s Corporation, Tyson Foods, Fielddale Farms and Amazon

 Grantee Institution AudioT

 Existing methods for assessing animal welfare rely on human observation and subjective scoring which can be inaccurate and time consuming.
 AudioT researchers are developing audio-based monitoring tools that analyze bird vocalizations and alert farmers to broiler welfare and behavior concerns.
-This grant was awarded through our SMART Broiler research initiative.

 Innovative On-Farm Broiler Welfare Assessment Using Imaging Techniques